 Afraid of spiders or flying in an airplane?
 It turns out the road you drive on can be much deadlier.
 Did you know that 20-50 million people are injured or disabled every year in a car accident?

-If you have ever been involved in a car accident, you know how frightening and shocking they can be.
+If you have ever been involved in a car accident, you know how frightening and shocking the experience can be.
 But do you know the most common car accident injuries to look out for?
 Do you know what you need to after getting involved in an accident?

 Let’s get into it!